kreutix/llp-whitepaper/README.md

 ---

-## **9. Testing and Deployment**

-- **Signet**: Tested with test BTC and mock USDT Taproot Assets to verify functionality.
-- **Mainnet**: Alpha launch planned post-July 2024 Taproot Assets release, with phased rollout and risk warnings.
-- **Tools**: Built on LND, `tapd`, and custom LLP software.

----

-## **10. Future Extensions**

-- Additional Taproot Assets (e.g., other stablecoins).
-- Cross-chain collateral via bridges.
-- Syndicated loans for larger amounts.
-- Enhanced privacy with zero-knowledge proofs.

----

-## **11. Conclusion**
+## **9. Conclusion**

 The **Lightning Loan Protocol (LLP)** pioneers decentralized lending on Bitcoin, offering a trustless, efficient, and scalable solution for BTC-backed USDT loans.
 By integrating Taproot’s scripting, Lightning’s speed, and a P2P matching system, LLP eliminates intermediaries, ensures security, and supports daily interest payments.
-With testing on Signet and a mainnet rollout targeted for April 2025, LLP promises to advance Bitcoin-based DeFi.

----

-**Disclaimer:** This white paper outlines a conceptual framework.
-Implementation requires rigorous testing, security audits, and regulatory review.
-Users should approach alpha releases with caution.